Which place is cheaper, Porto or Copenhagen?

 Many restaurants in Copenhagen have been singled out for their culinary prowess.
 In recent years the celebrity food scene has put this city on the map.
 There are many Michelin star restaurants around town including the world famous Noma.
 But there's also a diversity of restaurants to choose from, ranging from elegant, award-winning options to cozy local eateries.
 Danish food includes a lot of pastries and sandwiches.
 Make sure you try a rød pølse, or local hot dog from one of the many stands around town.

 Eat your way through Porto, as it has many local or world renowned restaurants to choose from.
 The area's cuisine combines the ocean setting with the agriculture of the surrounding area, so you'll enjoy both seafood dishes as well as fresh meats and vegetables.
 The area is also famous for its Port wines and red wines.
+There are plenty of cellar tours as well was waterfront seafood restaurants to choose from.

 Copenhagen is an extremely popular place to visit the historic old town area.
 Indre By is the oldest part of the city and where you'll find most of the sights and attractions.
 This is where most visitors stay and you'll find many great restaurants and activities to enjoy.